Common Name: witch hazel

 Tolerate: Deer, Erosion, Clay Soil

 Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
 Best flowering is in full sun.
 Prefers moist, acidic, organically rich soils.
+Consistent moisture is best (leaf scorch may occur during periods of summer drought).
+Shrubs have some tolerance for clay soils as long as drainage is good.
 Promptly remove root suckers to prevent colonial spread.
+It is particularly important to remove root suckers rising from below a graft union.
 Prune in spring after flowering to control shape and size.

 Hamamelis x intermedia hybrids are crosses between Japanese witch hazel (H. japonica) and Chinese witch hazel (H. mollis).
-These are medium to large deciduous shrubs that typically grow 12-20’ tall and are particularly noted for their mid to late winter flowers which appear before the foliage emerges.
+They are somewhat coarse, loosely-branched, medium to large, deciduous shrubs that typically grow 12-20’ tall.
+They are particularly noted for their spidery, often fragrant, mid- to late winter flowers which appear before the spring foliage emerges.

 ‘Diane’ is a red-flowered form with spreading branches.
 It typically grows to 8-12’ tall and to 10-15’ wide over 10 years.
 It is noted for its winter-blooming, mildly fragrant, red to copper-red flowers (to 1” long), each having four, narrow, ribbon-like, crinkly petals.
 Axillary clusters of these flowers bloom along the stems from late January to March.
 Broad-oval green leaves (to 6” long) turn attractive shades of yellow, orange and red in fall.